The waitlist is open for the Plant-based Intuitive eating program

 Omega-3 DHA

-Most prenatals will not include DHA, and separate supplementation will be necessary for anyone who does not regularly consume fatty fish.
+Most prenatals will not include DHA, and a separate supplement will be necessary for anyone who does not regularly consume fatty fish.

 Choline